hyunjoonbok/Python-Projects/README.md

 # Python Portfolio
 Portfolio of data science projects from either original work or revised for a study and learning purpose.
 Portfolio in this repo is presented in the form of iPython Notebooks and .py files.

+Notebooks can be found in the each folder under the framework name (H2O, Pytorch, Tensorflow, etc)

-For a detailed code example and images, please refer to readme.md file in each folder under framework names.
+For a detailed code example and explanation, please refer to readme.md file shown below.

-*Note: Data used in the projects is for learning and demo purposes only*
+*Note: Data used in the projects is for demo purposes only*

 <hr>